Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Is Oversmoothing a Real Issue?

-\begin{takeawaybox} \begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*,] \item OSM is not a property of all DGNs \item OSM is not necessarily the cause of performance degradation.
-The performance is related to node embeddings' separability, which can be also affected by many other elements, such as vanishing gradients. \item Therefore, to study the performance of DGNs, it might be better to study how they achieve separability of node embeddings, and how the OSM relates to node separability. \end{enumerate} \end{takeawaybox}
+\begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*, labelindent=1pt, labelsep=0.1em, itemsep=1pt, topsep=1pt, parsep=3pt, partopsep=1pt ] \item Do not assume OSM applies to all DGNs \item Avoid attributing performance drops to OSM by default.
+The performance is related to node embeddings' separability, which can also be affected by many other elements, such as vanishing gradients or over-fitting. \item Shift research towards achieving separability of node embeddings and, optionally, how OSM relates to that. \end{enumerate} \end{takeawaybox}